SashaPatsel/coding-drills/GRADING.md

 ## Things you did well
-- Demonstrated understanding of how media queries work
+- Properly increment score
-- Demonstrated understanding of how the grid system works.
+- Solid readme (in the future, ass pictures and code snippets where appropriate).
-- Appropriate number of commits (no need to put the version before the commits though).
+- Informative comments in your code.

 ## Things to improve
-- Keep your footer outside of your container
+- User can guess same letter multiple times
-- Apply background to the body so they cover the page.
+- Add instructions on how to use the game on the page.

 ## Final comments
-You were able to get the main takeaways from this assignment: media queries and the grid system.
-The other stylistic errors can be cleaned up with some time, but you learned the most important lessons from the assignment.
-Good job!
+Congratulations!
+You demonstrated in this assignment that you understood the most important mechanics in javascript to make this game work.
+Though the logic is simple, this app can look surprisingly polished with some good styling and a buffed readme.
+Keep it up!

 ## Things you did well